This post may contain affiliate links. Please see my disclosure to learn more.

 - Deliver food via PostMates, GrubHub, or Amazon (Whole Foods).
 Food delivery has become increasingly popular and there is prestige to becoming a Whole Foods delivery person (I hear there’s a daily waitlist!).

 - Create Websites.
 Know a little bit of code?
 Understand the basics of websites?
 It’s okay.
 I didn’t either but look at me now!
 I am not tech-savvy.
 I have problems when my phone updates.
 And here I have built this space from scratch.
 Offer your services to someone who is just starting their business.
 I am sure they have a lot of other things to worry about.
 Create their website, learn along the way, take their feedback, and keep tweaking.

 - Be a photographer or videographer.
 Nowadays, almost anyone can turn these hobbies into a real job – that earns decent income!
 You can sell your pictures online so that others can print them and frame them around the house.
 Or you can shoot for events or companies.
+A photographer or videographer can easily make $1,000 from a single event.
+If you’re really good, you can make a few grand!
 Just ask around.
 There are many people who need professional pictures.
 It is the digital age, after all.

 - Be a professional de-clutterer or home organizer.
 People are stuck in their homes.
 They have turned their attention to long-ignored spaces.
 (I know I have).
 The de-cluttering craze has gone viral (was it not already?).
 But many people give up half-way through because of the rigorous process and the overwhelm.
 I have a friend who started a business that helps people de-clutter their homes.
 Consultations via Zoom or Facetime are easy to set-up.
 Help people create the ideal WFH spaces.